Back

 Facts for Kids

-American Sign Language (ASL) is a visual language that uses hand shapes, facial expressions, and body movements to communicate, primarily within the Deaf community.
+American Sign Language is a natural language that uses hand signs, facial expressions, and body movements to communicate, primarily within Deaf communities in the United States and parts of Canada.

 Overview